Beau Bullock //

 Let’s take a look at the hardware specifications of these devices first.

 Given the chart above, the ODROID-C2 has the others beat in the Processor, GPU, RAM, Ethernet speed, and Video categories, not to mention the ability to install an eMMC storage module instead of running off of a microSD card.
 The BeagleBone Black (BBB) has 4GB of onboard flash storage, and more I/O and peripheral options.
-The Pi 3 does have a built in Wireless adapter, and costs less than the C2 or BBB.
+The Pi 3 does have a built-in Wireless adapter and costs less than the C2 or BBB.
 Even though the scale was already tipping in the direction of the ODROID-C2 I still gave each device equal treatment in terms of testing them out as pentest drop boxes.

-In each case I bought additional items to complete each system.
+In each case, I bought additional items to complete each system.
 I found relatively inexpensive cases for the boards, power supplies, storage cards, and wireless adapters where necessary.
 The BBB and Pi 3 only support the ability to use a microSD card as storage where the ODROID-C2 supports microSD and eMMC.
-So in the case of the ODROID-C2 I actually tested both storage mediums.
+So in the case of the ODROID-C2, I actually tested both storage mediums.

 I’m a fan of Kali Linux.
 I use it on pretty much every pentest I perform.
 Along with the desktop versions of their distribution they also provide images for a number of ARM devices.
-Each of the devices I compared have Kali images available for them here.
+Each of the devices I compared has Kali images available for them here.

-One could definitely substitute a distribution of choice for their own pentest drop box but I found Kali very easy to install, and familiar given my history with it.
-In each case it’s as simple as writing the image file to an external storage medium like a microSD or in the case of the ODROID-C2 an eMMC module then attaching it to the device and booting it up.
+One could definitely substitute a distribution of choice for their own pentest dropbox but I found Kali very easy to install, and familiar given my history with it.
+In each case, it’s as simple as writing the image file to an external storage medium like a microSD or in the case of the ODROID-C2 an eMMC module then attaching it to the device and booting it up.

 The Raspberry Pi 3 conveniently has a built-in wireless card.
 The problem with it is that it doesn’t support monitor mode or packet injection.
 While yes this card can still be used as an access point, which satisfies the goal of managing the device over WiFI, it is unable to perform any wireless attacks.

 I found this relatively inexpensive ($11.99) wireless adapter that does everything I would want it to.
-This adapter has an RT5370 chipset which supports monitor mode and worked perfectly when injecting packets with Aireplay-ng.
+This adapter has an RT5370 chipset that supports monitor mode and worked perfectly when injecting packets with Aireplay-ng.

 Cases and Overall Look

-For the BeagleBone Black I bought this black case.
+For the BeagleBone Black, I bought this black case.
 I noticed that the device was heating up a bit during heavy testing.
-For the other two devices I opted for a case that included a case fan.
+For the other two devices, I opted for a case that included a case fan.